g-gundam/g-gundam.github.io/index.md

 ~~~
 <span class="marginnote">
-  ReversedSeries.jl is influenced by my experience with TradingView's PineScript language.
+  <a target="_blank" href="https://github.com/g-gundam/ReversedSeries.jl">ReversedSeries.jl</a> is influenced by my experience with TradingView's PineScript language.
   I believe viewing series data in reverse like PineScript does
   makes it easier to write analysis functions, so I wanted to make that available in Julia.
 </span>